ShaneWTP/Coaster-Catalog/README.md

 **Coaster Index 2**

-Users can also interact with the map of Pennsylvania to learn about the parks and roller in the state.
+Users can also interact with the map of Pennsylvania to learn about the parks and roller coasters in the state.
 By hovering over the dots and squares, users can see where the amusement parks are located geographically and see which roller coasters are located in that park.

 ![Image of Coaster Catalog PA Map](https://raw.githubusercontent.com/ShaneWTP/Coaster-Catalog/master/client/public/images/readme-images/pa-map.png)